chmac/action.tools/frontend/public/do.md

 task repeats based on its `after` and `before` dates.
 The `after` keyword means that the task repeats this period after its completion.

+Steps to create a new instance of a recurring task:

+- Calculate the new `by` date
+- If there is an `after` date, update its value
+- Remove any `finished` date
+- Set `checked` to `false`

 ## Automation

 We can automate some tasks.
 For example we could automate the replacement of